 Demi Lovato… Christina Perri… MKTO… Bea Miller… Spencer West.

 From the energetic pop rock duo MKTO playing their hit “Classic” to Christina Perri filling the arena with ballad type songs like Jar of Hearts and Human.
-Spencer West soon followed with an inspirational TED talks type speech about how after loosing both of his legs at age 5 was able to conquer his limitations and reach his dreams and climb to the top of Mountain Kilimanjaro.
+Spencer West soon followed with an inspirational TED talks type speech about how after loosing both of his legs at age 5, he was able to conquer his limitations and reach his dreams and climb to the top of Mountain Kilimanjaro.

 To end the array of opening acts was X-Factor star Bea Miller who had a quick but enjoyable set before Demi took the stage promptly at 9:30pm.

-Production: Round.
-Everything was round.
+Production: Everything was round.
 I like round things so I was happy.
-From the massive truss structure that towered above creating an oval of light that was used in many different ways.
+From the massive truss structure that towered above, creating an oval of light that was used in many different ways.
 To the full band towering above the stage on round risers.
 To finally, an oval video screen tying everything together center stage.
-Aside from a well put together set it looked to be built very efficiently.
+Aside from a well put together set, it looked to be built very efficiently.
 A total of 6 trucks carries the set from market to market which is quite impressive when in comparison to other relatable pop acts traveling with upwards of 20 trucks.
 A very efficient and smart production team backs Demi, and we all love a good production team.

 Energy: I walked into this show a bit worried if Demi had a big enough stage presence to fill an arena.
 Once she rose up from center stage and broke into her opening song Really Don’t Care all worries were lost.
 She had a consistent energy throughout the entire set.
-All the way up through her encore song Neon Lights which lit up the entire arena with cries of happiness.
+All the way up through her encore song Neon Lights which lit up the entire arena with tears of joy.